 A complete listing of offerings is available at the Department’s course page.

-The Classical Languages Option
+The Classical Languages Specialization

 The students will take a placement test on arrival, in both Greek and Latin, and meet with the DGS and the language program director in Classics for advice on courses in Classical languages.